This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Is a high thread count worth it?

-There’s value in getting a sheet with a high thread count, but this is not the only criterion to consider when buying bedding.
+Thread count is not the only criterion to consider when buying bedding.
 Other factors include fibre quality, weave type, and brand reputation.
-Also, remember that manufacturers can easily manipulate thread count using thinner, low-quality threads.
+Also, manufacturers can easily manipulate thread count using thinner, low-quality threads.